top of page

 Our Program

-In the first eight weeks a puppy goes from fully dependent on their mother to a boisterous bundle of fur that lucky families get to take home.
+In the first eight weeks a puppy goes from fully dependent on their mother for everything to a boisterous puppy ready to go home to their new families and the next adventure.

 3629.jpg